A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

-Table \ref{tab:4.1} reports the results of the three $90\%$--bootstrap intervals for the $5\%$--VaR when the innovation distribution is Student-t (henceforth referred to as baseline).
-In the GARCH($1,1$) high persistence case (Panel I, right), we see that average coverage varies around $90\%$ across all sample sizes for the RT and the SY interval.
-In contrast, the EP interval falls short of the nominal $90\%$ by $5.75$ percentage points (pp) for small sample size ($n=500$).
-Nevertheless, its average coverage approaches the nominal value as the sample size increases.
-Remarkably, for all three intervals the average rate of the conditional VaR being below the interval is considerably less than the average rate of the conditional VaR being above the interval when the sample size is small ($n=500$).
+Table \ref{tab:4.1} and \ref{tab:4.1a} report the results of the three $90\%$--bootstrap intervals for the $5\%$--VaR when the innovation distribution is Student-t (henceforth referred to as baseline) and the model is a GARCH(1,1) and a T-GARCH(1,1), respectively.
+In both tables the results of the interval \eqref{eq:4.3.10} based on asymptotic (AS) theory are included for comparison, where a Gaussian kernel is utilized together with a bandwidth following \citeauthor{silverman1986density}'s (\citeyear{silverman1986density}) rule-of-thumb.
+In the GARCH($1,1$) high persistence case (right part of Table 1), we see that the average coverage varies around $90\%$ across all sample sizes for the RT and the SY interval.
+In contrast, the EP and the AS interval fall short of the nominal $90\%$ by $10.43$ and $4.15$ percentage points (pp), respectively, for small sample size ($n=250$).
+Nevertheless, their average coverage approaches the nominal value as the sample size increases.
+Remarkably, for all four intervals the average rate of the conditional VaR being below the interval is considerably less than the average rate of the conditional VaR being above the interval when the sample size is rather small ($n \leq 500$).
 Regarding the intervals' length, we observe that the SY interval is on average larger than the EP/RT interval.
 As the sample size increases this gap diminishes and the intervals' average lengths shrink.
-Considering the low persistent case (Panel I, left) we find similar results regarding the intervals' average coverage, yet their average lengths turn out to be smaller compared to the high persistent case.
+Considering the low persistent case (left part of Table \ref{tab:4.1}) we find similar results regarding the intervals' average coverage, yet their average lengths turn out to be smaller compared to the high persistent case.
 This is intuitive as the conditional volatility tends to vary less in the low persistent case.
-Regarding the T-GARCH($1,1$) in Panel II, the overall picture is similar as in the GARCH case, however the under-coverage of the EP interval in small samples appears to be more extreme.
+Regarding the T-GARCH($1,1$) in Table \ref{tab:4.1a}, the overall picture is similar as in the GARCH(1,1) case, however the under-coverage in small and medium-sized samples appears to be more extreme for the EP and reduced for the AS interval.

-Next, we consider deviations from the baseline specification.
-In particular, we study a change in the innovation distribution $F$ (Table \ref{tab:4.2}), a change in the VaR level $\alpha$ (Table \ref{tab:4.3}) and a change in intervals' nominal coverage probability $100(1-\gamma)\%$ (Table \ref{tab:4.4}).
-While Table \ref{tab:4.5} draws attention to the average coverage gap between the EP and the RT bootstrap interval, Table \ref{tab:4.6} permits a comparison of the fixed-design bootstrap with its recursive-design counterpart.